kvinay7/interview-preparation/DBMS.md

  - **Key Constraint**: No two rows can have the same value for a primary key.
  - **Tuple Uniqueness**: Specifies that all the tuples must be necessarily unique in any relation.

+### Relational Algebra
+Relational Algebra operations take one or more relations as input and produce a new relation as output.
+ - **Select (σ)**: Filters tuples (rows) based on a condition.
+Syntax: σ_condition(R)
+   - Example: σ_age>25(Employees) → Selects employees older than 25.
+   - SQL Equivalent: SELECT * FROM Employees WHERE age > 25;

+ - **Project (π)**: Selects specific attributes (columns), removing duplicates.
+Syntax: π_attributes(R)
+   - Example: π_name,age(Employees) → Returns unique name and age of employees.
+   - SQL Equivalent: SELECT DISTINCT name, age FROM Employees;

+ - **Union (∪)**: Combines tuples from two relations, removing duplicates.
+Syntax: R ∪ S
+   - Example: Employees ∪ Contractors → All unique individuals from both tables.
+   - SQL Equivalent: SELECT * FROM Employees UNION SELECT * FROM Contractors;

+ - **Difference (−)**: Returns tuples in one relation but not another.
+Syntax: R − S
+   - Example: Employees − Retired → Active employees not retired.
+   - SQL Equivalent: SELECT * FROM Employees EXCEPT SELECT * FROM Retired;

+ - **Cartesian Product (×)**: Combines all tuples from two relations.
+Syntax: R × S
+   - Example: Employees × Departments → All possible employee-department pairs.
+   - SQL Equivalent: SELECT * FROM Employees CROSS JOIN Departments;

+ - **Rename (ρ)**: Renames a relation or its attributes.
+Syntax: ρ_newName(R) or ρ_newAttrNames(R)
+   - Example: ρ_Staff(Employees) → Renames Employees table to Staff.
+   - SQL Equivalent: Used in aliases (AS in SQL).

+ - **Intersection (∩)**: Tuples common to two relations.
+Syntax: R ∩ S
+  - Example: Employees ∩ Managers → Employees who are also managers.
+  - SQL Equivalent: SELECT * FROM Employees INTERSECT SELECT * FROM Managers; or using joins.

+ - **Division (÷)**: Finds values in one relation paired with all values in another.
+Syntax: R ÷ S
+  - Example: π_student(Courses_Taken) ÷ π_course(Required_Courses) → Students who completed all required courses.
+  - SQL Equivalent: Complex subqueries (e.g., SELECT student FROM Courses_Taken WHERE NOT EXISTS ...).

+### Normalization
 ---

 ## Structured Query Language (SQL)